-5.2 Initial measurement of the performance of the old equipment
+Examination and initial measurement of the old equipment

 As can be seen in Table 4.5 and Table 4.6, some values exceeded the limits (marked in red).
 Three of these values even exceeds the old standard's limits, thus indicating that the equipment should probably be usable with the new standard after some service or calibration.
-With this in mind, the course of the project will be targeted towards the design of an automated verification system, as described in ???.
+With this in mind, the course of the project was targeted towards the design of an automated verification system.
 With such a verification equipment at hand, the calibration of the generators might be easier to perform as well.